 What to do in SEO in 2014

-Need of the hour is to do smart SEO and trust me the most lethal weapon in your hand to knock down your competitors is your content.
-Definitely there are a lot of other aspects related to SEO, but the creativity you can reflect through smart content marketing lie to a great extent in your own hands.
+The need of the hour is to do smart SEO and trust me the most lethal weapon in your hand to knock down your competitors is your content.
+Definitely there are a lot of other aspects related to SEO, but the creativity you can reflect through smart content marketing lies to a great extent in your own hands.

 Combining both SEO and content marketing together will bring a remarkable difference in the qualified search traffic than working on both these elements separately.
 It’s my advice for big companies that it’s time for you to combine the content marketing and SEO to a single entity in your organization.

-- Develop content as such that even Wikipedia is tempted to link to it: Wikipedia is the sure shot way of getting traffic because Google loves it.
-You search for a term and among the top most results of Google, there is Wikipedia.
-It is one of the most loved sites of the world.
+- Develop content as such that even Wikipedia is tempted to link to it: Wikipedia is the sure-shot way of getting traffic because Google loves it.
+Your search for a term and among the top-most results of Google, there is Wikipedia.
+It is one of the most loved sites in the world.
 Time for numbers- Do you know how much traffic comedy central generates with the help of Wikipedia?
 A hundred thousand each month!
 Shocking, isn’t it?
 The beauty of Wikipedia is the back-link generation from other websites facilitated by it.
-The trick to get links from Wikipedia is to check its broken link building page.
+The trick to getting links from Wikipedia is to check its broken link building page.
 When the links go dead, Wikipedia notices them at once and it gives its editors an opportunity for its replacement.
 All you have to do is search on Google, typing www.wikipedia.org and type the keyword “dead link”.
 This will bring forward a lot of results of broken links containing the keyword entered.

 A tip for the same- Learn beforehand the perspective of your visitors and the accordingly develop a page that will be relevant to them.
 Don’t build them just for the sake of building new ones.
 Providing value to audiences and making sense out of them must be your first priority.